hazardland/warcraft2.py/readme.md

 1. Extracted all original sprites from Warcraft 2 with a little help of wargus tool.
 2. Learned how to replace default unit colors into other color
-3. Flipped some frames for right faced animations
+3. Flipped some frames for left faced animations

+These are common challenges when working with warcraft2 assets.

 ![alt text](./war2.gif)